ArisC123/Cardoso-Data-Science-Portfolio/In-class-worksheets/README.md

 Data Source adapted from *[Federal R&D Budgets](https://github.com/rfordatascience/tidytuesday/blob/main/data/2019/2019-02-12/readme.md)*

 ## Visual Examples
-Here is an example of one of the graphs I was able to output to show an insight into the data set:
+Here is an example of a graph that provides insight into the dataset:

 ## References